-An activity not in WOC#4, but related to the outcome of the River Crossing study, is the likely need to develop Alternative Mobility Targets for sections of statewide facilities that cannot meet the mobility standards of the ODOT Highway Plan.
-ODOT will take the lead on this task with SKATS staff assisting.
-(See separate activity description below for more information.)
+Tasks in early 2017 include finalizing the FEIS by ODOT and city of Salem staff and the consultant team and submittal to FHWA.
+Other tasks that will occur sometime in 2017 is developing Alternative Mobility Targets for sections of state facilities that cannot meet the mobility standards of the Oregon Highway Plan.
+ODOT will take the lead on this task with SKATS staff providing assistance, as needed.